standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ### Value Set File Header

 `Grammar` and `Namespace` are required keywords in a Value Set file header.
-One or more `CodeSystem` will be needed.
-For a further description, see [Keywords](#keywords).
+A `CodeSystem` declaration is required for every Code System referenced in a value set defined in the Value Set file.
+For a further description, see [Code System Keyword](#CodeSystem).

 ### Value Set Definition

-Following the header, the Value Set file contains a number of value set definitions.
+Following the header, the Value Set file contains value set definitions.
 The order of definitions does not matter.
 Each definition follows a set sequence of declarations.
 Follow the links for further explanation of each item:

 1. [Value Set Declaration](#ValueSet) (required)
 1. [Description](#description) (optional but highly recommended)